kw/pymex/README.md

 `help pymex` might be helpful.

 On the MATLAB side, `pyimport` and `pybuiltins` give us access to Python modules and builtins.
+To import a module,
+    pyimport numpy
+or
+    np = pyimport('numpy')
+If you use the "command form" to import a submodule, it will change the dots into underscores.
+I'd recommend using the expression form instead.
+    pyimport mltypes.containers  % produces the variable "mltypes_containers"

 Running `pybuiltins` with no arguments tries to import all of Python's builtins, which is probably undesirable.
 Provide string arguments to request specific builtins:
     pybuiltins list tuple dict